52binge/52binge.blog.source/_posts/English/speaking/2022-p2-topic-list.md

 ### 5.2.
 How you knew him/her;

 In my eyes she was like a superhero.
-She could(**can past**） do anything!
-I still remember clear as day that she taught us to **make paper cuttings**.
+She could(`can past`） do anything!
+I still remember clear **as day** that she taught[tɔːt] us to **make paper cuttings**.
 I have to say she’s pretty skilled in paper-cutting.
 I remember that during one class, she took just a few minutes to **cut two butterflies**.
 It seemed like she had magic hands.
-But I couldn’t keep up with her at all.
+But I couldn’t **keep up with** her at all.

 ### 5.3.
 Why he/she impressed you most

-My fingers were clumsy [ˈklʌmzi] and I could never cut the papers well.
+My fingers were `clumsy` [ˈklʌmzi] and I could never cut the papers well.
 But Mrs. Li didn’t look down on me.
-She personally came to my side and helped me fold a piece of paper in half several times.
+She personally came to my side and helped me fold[fəʊld] a piece of paper in half several times.
 Then she asked me to draw an image on it and cut it along the lines.
 When I unfolded the paper, it really looked like a butterfly.
 I remember I was **over the moon** and thanked her a lot.

 > over the moon: 我记得我欣喜若狂

 ### 5.4. explain how you feel about him/herÍ

 Actually I learned many art skills from Mrs. Li.
-She was patient and kind to every student and was always smiling, so I was very fond of her.
-After so many years, my memory of primary school is fading, but I still remember tons of moments from art class and with Mrs. Li clearly.
+She was patient and kind to every student and was always smiling, so I was very fond[fɒnd] of her. <span style="background-color: rgb(196, 237, 157);">After so many years, my memory of primary school is fading  [ˈfeɪdɪŋ] , but I still remember tons of moments from art class and with Mrs. Li clearly.
 I really miss those days in primary school.
-It was the happiest and most carefree period of my life.
+It was the happiest and most carefree period of my life.</span>

 > tones [tʌnz]